The parts of a surfboard

 The tip and the rocker

-We start at the front of the surfboard.
+We start with the front part of the surfboard.
 This is a sector that is also known by its name of nose, something that is given by the elongated shape it has, in the form of a beak, although there are also other variants, as is the case with the rounded ones.

 Soul or stringer